MochaWaffle/FortniteInfo/README.md

 - FortniteInfo shows Fortnite's current map, news, and shop items and checks the validity of a creator code.

 ## More Information
-- Responsive PWA (Progressive Web Application) that fetches data from the API: https://fortnite-api.com/.

 - Uses Vite + Workbox.

+- PWA (Progressive Web Application) that fetches data from the API: https://fortnite-api.com/.

 - Website can be downloaded on desktop and mobile using PWA.

+- Responsive Design.

 - Website may only show cached data and requires cache to be cleared to see updated data.